mthl/guix-artwork/website/drafts/commit-authentication.md

 of the commits it has previously authenticated, which allows it to traverse only new commits.
 For instance, if you’re at commit _F_ and later update to a descendant of _F_, authentication starts at _F_.

+Since `.guix-authorizations` is a regular file under version control, granting or revoking commit authorization does not require special support.
+In the example above, commit _B_ is an authorized commit by Alice that adds Bob’s key to `.guix-authorizations`.
+Revocation is
+similar: any authorized committer can remove entries from `.guix-authorizations`.
+Key rotation can be handled similarly: a committer can remove their former key and add their new key in a single commit, signed by the former key.

 The authorization invariant satisfies our needs to Guix.
 It has one
 downside: it prevents pull-request-style workflows.
 Indeed, merging the